CodeFromAnywhere/react-openapi-form/README.md

 - ✅ Make a good readme with goals/non-goals
 - ✅ Make `OpenapiForm` installation and usage docs good.
 - ✅ Fix theming
+- ✅ Allow for default values and doing stuff with response
+- ✅ Add possibility for extra UI to be provided.
 - Ensure the form gets submitted properly.

-- Add possibility for extra UI to be provided.
+# Wishlist

-- Make it possible to provide your own Form settings so all rsjf features don't get forgotten.
+- Be unopinionated about the theming: Make it possible to provide your own Form settings so all rsjf features don't get forgotten.
+We can do this by decoupling rendering from this package into a prop.